andrewacashner/hearingfaithms/chapters/chapter-3.md

-Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic device or motto---may refer to the cross, or to Christ himself, whom the angel in Luke 2 calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be spoken against."
+Since the poet has just referred to "the thirty-three" as a metonym for Christ's passion, the *divisa*---a sign of any kind but particularly a heraldic device or motto---may refer to the cross, or to Christ himself, whom the angel in Luke 2:12 calls a *signum* (sign) to the shepherds, and whom Simeon tells Mary will be a "sign that will be opposed" (Luke 2:34, NRSV).
-^[ source ]
+[@Bernard:Nativitate, Sermo 4, 126C]
 The motto, *la destreza en la esperanza*, sounds like a gloss of a phrase from the Roman historian Tacitus, *spes in virtute, salus ex victoria*, used to describe a desperate moment in Caesar's battle against the Germanic tribes on the Elbe, in which "valour was their only hope, victory their only safety."
-^[Tacitus, *Annals* II:20, in the translation by Alfred John Church and William Jackson Brodribb XXX proper citation]
+[Tacitus, *Annals* II:20, translation from @Tacitus:Annales-English, 49]
 The vocabulary here (*hazañas*, *destreza*, *divisa*) marks Christ as a heroic warrior-king in a style that resonated with the military-influenced culture of early modern Spain; here again he follows after his ancestor David the